kubernetes/website/content/en/docs/contribute/start.md

   making improvements to content that already exists.
 - Use a release branch (such as `release-1.12`) to document upcoming features or changes for an upcoming release that is not yet published.
-- Use a feature branch that has been agreed upon by sig-docs to collaborate on big improvements or changes to the existing documentation, including content reorganization or changes to the look and feel of the website.
+- Use a feature branch that has been agreed upon by SIG Docs to collaborate on big improvements or changes to the existing documentation, including content reorganization or changes to the look and feel of the website.

-If you're still not sure which branch to choose, ask in #sig-docs on Slack or attend a weekly sig-docs meeting to get clarity.
+If you're still not sure which branch to choose, ask in `#sig-docs` on Slack or attend a weekly SIG Docs meeting to get clarity.

 ### Submit a pull request